Tomayto, Tomahto: Career Growth vs. Career Development

 Managers: The Ultimate Vantage Point

 Managers are really ‘closest to the action’ when it comes to career growth.
 They’ve already climbed the ladder that their employees may want to follow.
-They know what skills are needed to make that climb.
+They know what professional skills are needed to make that climb.
 They are also familiar with the talents of the people on their team and can give them honest advice about their career choices.
-They’re also crucial to the success of their employees’ L&D programs, as we discovered in our 2022 L&D report.

 In addition, managers can be fantastic development leaders.
 If an employee wants to try out a different type of work, their manager might be aware of a relevant opportunity.
 Or, they can invite an employee to ‘shadow’ them for a day to see what the role of a manager is all about.